pubnub/pubnub-mcp-server/resources/sdk_docs/php_publish-and-subscribe.md

 ```

 ##### Subscribe to the channel

-Before running the publish example, subscribe to the same channel (via Debug Console or a separate script).
+Before running the above example, subscribe to the same channel (see Subscribe).

 ### Response

 Returns PNPublishResult:
-- getTimetoken() → Integer: Timetoken when the message was published.
+- getTimetoken() (Integer): Timetoken when the message was published.

 ### Other examples